 4. Onion Juice

 Yes, onion juice smells as bad as it sounds, but it’s rich in sulfur, a key ingredient in keratin production.
-Some small studies suggest it may help strengthen hair and promote regrowth in cases of patchy hair loss, particularly when applied regularly.
+Some believe it may help strengthen hair and promote regrowth in cases of alopecia areata, particularly when applied regularly.
 However, the evidence is limited, and its pungent aroma might make you think twice about this remedy.
-Proceed with caution (and maybe a nose plug).

 5. Egg Masks